MaterializeInc/materialize/doc/developer/guide.md

 The standard debuggers for Rust code are `rust-lldb` on macOS, and `rust-gdb` on GNU/Linux.
 (It is also possible to run `rust-lldb` on GNU/Linux if necessary for whatever reason).
 These are wrappers around `lldb` and `gdb`, respectively, that endow them with slightly improved capabilities for pretty-printing Rust data structures.
+Visual Studio Code users may want to try the [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) plugin.

 Unfortunately, you will soon find that these programs work less well than the equivalent tools for some other mainstream programming languages.
 In particular, inspecting